 Project description (Pdf-file, 348,9 KB)

-thrombVEAL is a trial program on the topic "Medical Treatment of Patients with Oral Anticoagulation".
-In 4 sub-studies, different care systems within the scope of observation studies will be examined.
-The quality of the medical care will be scientifically analyzed and evaluated to identify weak spots in the improvement of patient care.
+thrombVEAL is a trial program under the title "Medical Treatment of Patients with Oral Anticoagulation."
+In four sub-studies, different care systems within the scope of observation studies will be examined.
+The quality of the medical care will be scientifically analyzed and evaluated to identify weak spots and potential areas for improvement of patient care.

 Project description (Pdf-file, 379,0 KB)